 - Please note, we're always in need of general volunteers!
 Contact our Volunteer Director at email@example.com and someone will be happy to talk to you

 Here is a summary below of all the positions and their general responsibilities and skills required for the Iroquoia Bruce Trail Club.

-|Responsible for providing leadership and oversight of the Club direction and ongoing operations.
-Also development and promotion of the overall objectives and goals of the Club||- Leadership, relationship building
+|Responsible for providing leadership and oversight on club direction and ongoing operations.
+Also development and promotion of the overall objectives and goals of the club.

 - Good communication, organizational, networking and facilitation skills

 - Liaison with BTC